dancard32/dancard32/README.md

 <!-- #################################################################################################################################### -->
 ## About me
-Former rocket scientist, aspiring software engineer.
-I obtained my formal education in aerospace engineering, but am eagerly looking to transition into the world of technology and programming!
+Former rocket scientist, current software engineer.
+I obtained my formal education in aerospace engineering, but transitioned into the world of technology and programming!
 Through my graduate studies, I found my passion of programming.
-And after much reflection, I've decided that I would like to pursue this career.
+And after much reflection, I've decided that I wanted to further pursue this career.

 There's so much to learn and I can't wait to get started!